lordPachy/hpcengineering/Numerical Linear Algebra/04_lis/notebook.md

 mpirun -n 4 ./test1 gr_30_30.mtx 2 sol.txt hist.txt -i bicg -p jacobi
 ```

+Note that sometimes preconditioners act differently on whether they are running in a single or multi-threaded fashion.

 ### Exercise 2

 - Download the matrix A (`matA.mtx` in  matrix market format) and vector b (`vecB.mtx` in  matrix market format) from the Lab3 folder in webeep and move them to the folder `lis-2.1.10/test`.